-As the mercury rises in particular during summer, the Zakaria Street food comes alive, in particular, those observing fast in the holy month of Ramzan.
-Therefore, Zakaria Street Kolkata a melting pot of the city during this time of the year, which is not limited to particular food bloggers and photography enthusiasts.
-Therefore, the labyrinth of alleys got delicacies prepared live round the corner.
+As the mercury rises in summer, the Zakaria Street food comes alive, particularly for those observing fast in the holy month of Ramzan.
+Therefore, Zakaria Street Kolkata is a melting pot of the city during this time of the year, not limited to particular food bloggers and photography enthusiasts.
+Thus, the labyrinth of alleys got delicacies prepared live round the corner.
 Winter is subsequently the second season to explore the food galore.

 Zakaria Street (Jacquaria Street) is located near Chitpur, one of the oldest localities in Kolkata.
 The lanes are under the shadows of Kolkata’s biggest mosque, Nakhoda Masjid.
 Undoubtedly, the architectural grandeur of Nakhoda Masjid still defines here the Mughal influence.
 Consequently, during Ramzan (Ramadan), Zakaria street comes alive, bustling with various food stalls.
 So, this blog will be a guide for your Zakaria street food trail.

 In this case, we start with Zakaria Street food from Phears Lane, the first shop we encountered was the legendary and one of the oldest shops in the vicinity, Adam’s Kebab Shop.
 The shop was established 150 years back!
 They specialize in Suta Kabab and Boti Kabab.

 Suta Kabab is prepared with beef meat paste of meat and spices around iron skewers and subsequently tied with a cotton thread or suta.
 Otherwise, the meat will fall off while barbecued on the flat-laid charcoal bed.
 Boti Kababs are beef chunks tied in a skewer.
 In short, this is the softest, juiciest kebabs you can have.

 Do note that the permanent shops are operating all around the year.